• Stay in touch. Sign up for the 9seeds newsletter.

 INSERT INTO wordpress.wp_comments (comment_post_ID, comment_date, comment_content, comment_parent, comment_author, comment_author_email, comment_author_url, comment_approved)

-SELECT nid, FROM_UNIXTIME(TIMESTAMP), comment, thread, name, mail, homepage, STATUS FROM drupal.comments;
+SELECT nid, FROM_UNIXTIME(timestamp), comment, thread, name, mail, homepage, status FROM drupal.comments;

 Update comment counts